 Owning an arsenal of essential and seed oils is kinda like having a natural beauty #dreamteam at your command.
 Tea tree’s antimicrobial properties make it an acne-fighting all-star, lavender melts away physical and mental tension, and rosemary emboldens your brows by stimulating hair growth.
-When it comes to swooping in and doing major damage control on tired, overworked skin though, no other oil has rosehip beat.
+When it comes to swooping in and doing major damage control on tired, overworked skin, you need to know how to use rosehip oil.

-1. It’s a regenerative agent that hydrates and heals
+1. It’s a regenerative agent that moisturizes and heals

 “[Rosehip seed oil] is known for having a really, really high amount of gamma linolenic acid (GLA), and other fatty acids that are essential for skin healing and skin-cell regeneration,” Galper says.
 In trials, GLA has been found to have anti-inflammatory properties that combat diseases and conditions including arthritis, dry eye, diabetes, and more.
 But for strictly external purposes, the oils guru says you may see the ingredient used in “face oils, face cleansers, eczema treatments, anything like that.”